Under Pressure... Pest Pressure, That Is

 Why are your plants not getting eaten by bugs the way mine are?

-I can't post a picture of a plant on social media without getting asked about bugs.
+I can't post a picture of a plant on social media without getting asked about pests.
 And I get it.
 Few things are more frustrating to a gardener than lovingly tending your edible plants, only to have your prized veggies become a tasty meal for something else.

 I know this because I also, of course, have bugs in my garden and, yes, they eat their fair share of leaves.